-I’m a designer.
+I’m a designer and used to work with the UK web designers.
 I like engineers.
 Maybe I like them a little too much.
 When I joined the Groups team at Facebook I remember foaming at the mouth the first time I talked to an iOS engineer who had been on the team for quite a while.
 I started spouting out stories of things I’ve written in Objective-C. I felt like I was a freshman in high school trying to prove to an upper classman that I was cool enough to hang around.

 I notice that a lot of designers don’t really know how to talk to engineers.
 They definitely talk to them, but they don’t try to actually relate.
 That’s why web development company SLC wrote this.
 It’s part of our job as designers to understand the struggle of a software engineer.
 Doing so ends up making the process of creating a product more efficient.